busterbenson/public/ReviewEveryMonth.md

 # Chaos Monkey Tricks

-##### Got sick
+##### Get sick
 Coughing up gross stuff, bad sleep, dry throat, headaches.
+Couldn't really get out of bed.
 Drank lots of water, took lots of naps, tried to lay low for the most part.

-##### App confusion
+##### Get confused about apps
 I got confused about tracking meditation and quality time in my apps.
 I tried Lift, and another one called The Way of Life (that turned out to be not so great).